-Go Airport Express provides door-to-door shared ride or exclusive ride service between the airport and the Chicago metropolitan area and the Chicago O’Hare Airport.
-Service runs daily from 6:00AM – 11:30PM.
-Shuttles depart every 15 minutes from Arrivals, Lower Level outside of Door 3 on the inside lane.
+Go Airport Express provides door-to-door shared ride or exclusive ride service between the airport, the Chicago metropolitan area, and the Chicago O’Hare Airport.
+Service runs and starts at 3:30 AM.
+Shuttles depart every 15 minutes from Arrivals, Lower Level outside Door 4.
 Wheelchair-accessible shuttles are available, but advanced reservation is strongly suggested.

 Taxi stands are located curb front on the lower level of the terminals.
 Wheelchair-accessible taxis can be requested by calling United Dispatch.
 For safety reasons, please do not accept rides from the airport from a taxi that is not operating from the designated taxi stands.

-The CTA Orange Line train runs between Midway Airport Orange Line station (connected to the east side of the terminal via covered walkway) and downtown Chicago for a total trip time of 20 – 25 minutes in one direction.
-For information on schedules and fares, visit the Transit Chicago website.
+The CTA Orange Line train runs between Midway Airport Orange Line station (connected to the east side of the terminal via a covered walkway) and downtown Chicago for a total trip time of 20 – 25 minutes in one direction.
+For information on schedules and fares, visit the Chicago Midway Airport website.

 Last updated: 2024-02-20